fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 But what if we only want the getter method without the setter method?
 Then we would want to use the `attr_reader` method.
 It works the same way but only allows you to __retrieve__ the instance variable.

 If you only want the setter method, you can use the `attr_writer` method.
-All of the `attr_*` methods take a _Symbol as parameters_.
+All of the `attr_*` methods take a _symbol as parameters_.
 If there are more states you're tracking, you can use this syntax:
 ```
 attr_accessor :name, :height, :weight
 ```

 #### Examples of Accessor methods
 With getter and setter methods, we have a way to expose and change an object's state.
 We can also use these methods from within the class as well.
-In the previous section, the speak method referenced the `@name` instance variable, like below:
+In the previous section, the `speak` method referenced the `@name` instance variable, like below:
 ```
 def speak
   "#{@name} says arf!"